Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

-<p>The <code>find_by_confirmation_token</code> finder method is pretty easy but it involves another table with registration profile, so I decided to write test for it.
+<p>The <code>find_by_confirmation_token</code> finder method is pretty easy but it involves another table with registration profile so I decided to write test for it.
 The tests also suggest that we need readers for these attributes, not only the writers.
 Let's use <code>delegate</code> macro from ActiveSupport for it:</p>

 ``` ruby app/models/user.rb